apollographql/apollo/docs/source/tutorial/queries.md

 ### Customizing the fetch policy

 Sometimes, it's useful to tell Apollo Client to bypass the cache altogether if you have some data that constantly needs to be refreshed.
-We can do this by customizing the `Query` component's `fetchPolicy`.
+We can do this by customizing the `useQuery` Hook's `fetchPolicy`.

 First, let's navigate to `src/pages/profile.js` and write our query: